 While there is a provision under Recycle Bin settings to completely delete files instead of moving to Recycle Bin, the option is turned off by default in Windows 10.
-In short, unless you delete a file using Shift + Delete method, Windows moves selected files to Recycle Bin.
+In short, unless you delete a file using the Shift + Delete method, Windows moves selected files to Recycle Bin.

-Deleting files to Recycle Bin is safe as you can restore deleted files if you need to access those files for some reason in future.
-And you can quickly delete all files in the Recycle Bin by right-clicking on the Recycle Bin icon and then clicking Empty Recycle Bin option.
+Deleting files to Recycle Bin is safe as you can restore deleted files if you need to access those files for some reason in the future.
+And you can quickly delete all files in the Recycle Bin by right-clicking on the Recycle Bin icon and then clicking the Empty Recycle Bin option.

 Now, if you have accidentally deleted some files but not sure what all files you deleted, you can easily view all recently deleted files.
 Please note that you can view only recently deleted files that have been moved to Recycle Bin and not files deleted using Shift + Delete method.

 View recently deleted files in Windows 10 and Windows 11

 Complete the given below directions to view recently deleted files in Windows 10/11.

 IMPORTANT: This method is applicable only if you deleted files to Recycle Bin.
-If you used Shift + Delete method or any software to permanently delete files, this method can’t help you view recently deleted files.
+If you used the Shift + Delete method or any software to permanently delete files, this method can’t help you view recently deleted files.

-Step 1: Open up Recycle Bin by double-clicking on its icon on desktop.
-If you can’t see Recycle Bin icon on desktop area, please refer to our how to add Recycle Bin icon to Windows 10 desktop guide.
+Step 1: Open up Recycle Bin by double-clicking on its icon on the desktop.
+If you can’t see the Recycle Bin icon on the desktop area, please refer to how to add the Recycle Bin icon to the Windows 10 desktop guide.